 For kids, it can take longer depending on at what age they enrolled.
 Younger kids just move slower through the junior ranks.
 Older kids sometimes move faster.
 And, we don’t give kids black belts – they get a half-black “junior black belt” in my schools.

 Of course, teens and adults can do it in three years, if they’re dedicated.
 It’s only happened once so far, though.
 And, I’ll be honest – I simply don’t turn out a whole lot of black belts.

 That’s for good reason.
 You see, I have a philosophy that not everyone is meant to be a black belt.
 That doesn’t preclude anyone from achieving it in my schools – far from it.
-However, few people will stick around and pay the price for earning a Massie black belt, because my standards are so high.
+However, few people will stick around and pay the price for earning a black belt from me, because my standards are so high.